-Two or more employers having a common interest, as defined in Section 3, may be approved by the Court as a group self-insurance association for the purpose of entering into agreements to pool their liabilities under the Act.
+Two or more employers having a common interest, as defined in Section 3, may be approved by the Court as a group self-insurance association for the purpose of entering into agreements to pool their liabilities under the Act (see now Workers' Compensation Code).
 Such application shall be made in a form acceptable to the Court and shall be verified by the oath of at least two members of the members' advisory board of the association or the administrator.